 Competitors in the sport of sailing are governed by a body of rules that they are expected to follow and enforce.
-A fundamental principle of sportsmanship is that when competitors break a rule they will promptly take a penalty, which may be to retire.
+A fundamental principle of sportsmanship is that when competitors break a rule and are not exonerated they a boat breaks a rule and is not exonerated she will promptly take a penalty, which may be to retire.